TylorS/typed/apps/website/content/guides/ui-native-details.md

 });
 ```

 The external button requests open state; the ref updates the native property.
 Activating summary changes that property independently; `ontoggle` sends the native value back.
 The extra `topic` field is preserved by both updates and ignored by the native observer.
-There is no independent React-like controlled/uncontrolled switch: there are simply two explicit update directions.

 ## Understand what the ref owns